-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Wolf CMS in CentOS 7.
+I will show you the step-by-step installation of Wolf CMS in CentOS 7.

 Install Wolf CMS on CentOS 7

 Step 1.
 First of all, make sure that all packages are up to date.